-Channel 4’s recent edition of Dispatches, promisingly entitled ‘How to Avoid the Dementia Tax’, lifted the lid on so-called ‘Asset Protection Trust‘ companies who claim to help couples avoid care fees, in exchange for thousands of pounds.
+Paul King recently consulted for Channel 4’s recent edition of Dispatches, promisingly entitled ‘How to Avoid the Dementia Tax’, which lifted the lid on so-called ‘Asset Protection Trust‘ companies who claim to help couples avoid care fees in exchange for thousands of pounds.
 Peddlers of these trusts use pushy sales techniques to persuade unsuspecting homeowners to transfer their homes to the trust.
 But unbeknown to their victims, such an act is regarded as ‘deprivation of assets‘ by Local Authorities and can have serious adverse consequences.

 It is clear that Asset Protection Trusts are bad news and our team have been urging clients to avoid them for years.
 But is there a viable alternative?

 A legitimate alternative to the ‘Asset Protection Trust’

 The starting point here is that if your partner needs care after your death, it is grossly unfair that the care should be paid for from both their funds and yours.
 Why should you pay for care you haven’t had?

 The problem is that many couples will make ‘Mirror Wills‘ which leave everything to the other, then to the children and/or grandchildren.
 On the first death, the surviving spouse inherits everything – and this pot is then available for the Local Authority to dip into, should the surviving spouse need care.
 In fact, the Local Authority can take everything down to the lower limit of £14,250 before they take over paying the fees and even then, those needing care are often asked to pay a contribution.

 For those with a severe need, Continuing Healthcare Funding may be available – but funds are very limited and few meet the criteria.